jonaprieto/flask-ponywhoosh/docs/index.rst

         entries = Set("Entry")
         atributos = Set("Atributos")

-As you coudl see in the previous example, you should declare as strings the fields where you want whoosh to index (the searcheables), at the same time you might add several parameters for fields: sortable, stored, scored, etc. Refer to
+As you could see in the previous example, you should declare as strings the fields where you want whoosh to index (the searcheables), at the same time you might add several parameters for fields: sortable, stored, scored, etc. Refer to